Hawaii State Capitol

 The Hawaii State Capitol is the official statehouse or capitol building of the U.S. state of Hawaii.
 From its chambers, the executive and legislative branches perform the duties involved in governing the state.
 The Hawaii State Legislature—composed of the twenty-five member Hawaii State Senate led by the President of the Senate and the fifty-one member Hawaii State House of Representatives led by the Speaker of the House—convenes in the building.
-Its principal tenants are the Governor of Hawaii and Lieutenant Governor of Hawaii, as well as all legislative offices and the Legislative Reference Bureau.
+Its principal tenants are the governor and lieutenant governor of Hawaii, as well as all legislative offices and the Legislative Reference Bureau.

-Located in downtown Honolulu, the Hawaii State Capitol was commissioned and dedicated by John A. Burns, second Governor of Hawaii.
+Located in downtown Honolulu, the Hawaii State Capitol was commissioned and dedicated by John A. Burns, second governor of Hawaii.
 It opened on March 15, 1969, replacing the former statehouse, the ʻIolani Palace.

 Monuments

 Burns designed the restoration of the royal palace built by King David Kalākaua and Queen Kapiʻolani; as part of that effort, the Queen Liliʻuokalani Statue in the Capitol Mall between the capitol building and ʻIolani Palace was dedicated on April 10, 1982.
 The site was once Haimoeipo, the royal residence of Queen Dowager Kalama and later King Lunalilo, who died there.

 Several other capitol building monuments decorate the statehouse grounds.
 The Beretania Street entrance features the Liberty Bell, a gift of the President of the United States and the United States Congress to the Territory of Hawaii in 1950 as a symbol of freedom and democracy.
 One of the more prominent monuments on the statehouse grounds is the Father Damien Statue—a tribute to the Roman Catholic priest who died in 1869 after sixteen years of serving patients afflicted with leprosy.
 Father Damien was beatified by Pope John Paul II in 1995, and canonized on October 11, 2009, by Pope Benedict XVI.
 His feast Day is celebrated on May 10.
 In Hawaiʻi, it is celebrated on the day of his death, April 15.

 The Eternal Flame on Beretania Street is a metal sculptured torch that burns endlessly as a tribute to all men and women from Hawaii who served with the Air Force, Army, Coast Guard, Marines, and Navy in the major and minor conflicts in which the United States was engaged.
 Likewise, the Korean-Vietnam War Memorial pays tribute to service members who died in those conflicts.
-Dedicated on July 24, 1994 by Benjamin J. Cayetano, fifth Governor of Hawaii, the monument consists of 768 black marble pedestals engraved with the names of 312 service members of the Vietnam War.
+Dedicated on July 24, 1994, by Benjamin J. Cayetano, fifth Governor of Hawaii, the monument consists of 768 black marble pedestals engraved with the names of 312 service members of the Vietnam War.
 A larger marble slab bears a Hawaiian language inscription of remembrance.